zerogpm/cka-note/README.md

 - Practice setting up contexts and switching between them
 - Bookmark essential pages from Kubernetes documentation
 - Use aliases and shell autocompletion to speed up command typing
-- Check out the [exam-tips](./exam-tips/) directory for more specific advice

 ## 🏃‍♂️ Practice Labs

-The [practice-labs](./practice-labs/) directory contains hands-on exercises that mirror the types of tasks you might encounter in the exam.
+The [practice-labs](https://killercoda.com/sachin/course/CKA) directory contains hands-on exercises that mirror the types of tasks you might encounter in the exam.

 ## 🤝 Contributions